Instruments, Controls & Dashboard

 Shift Warning Lights

 I really like the system used on the DigiDash with its dual, five incremental lights and then the main shift light.
 I have these configured with a 200rpm increment, up to the 11,500rpm rev limiter and this works really well.
-Rather than a dual system with lights either side of the main shift light, I would have a single left-to-right sequence though.
-I would also make the final, red shift light much brighter.
 On the DigiDash the lights go from green to orange and finally to red and this kind of makes sense.
 The final red shift light needs to be lit before you hit the rev limiter!

 I actually think a few more lights and a little bit more warning would be a good idea as in the first few gears the engine speed rises very quickly.
-Similarly, I'd really like to be able to configure the lights increment on a per gear basis.
+My planned implementation will allow me to configure the engine speed at which each light illuminates and be able to set these differently for each gear selected.
+This is very useful because engine revs rise much quicker in 1st gear than tehy do in 6th!

 Comms